 Why would my insurance company cancel my home or rental policy if I own a certain breed of dog?

-The frustrating fact is that the number of dog bites has remained relatively flat over the last few years, but the money paid out has increased dramatically.
-In fact, dog bite claims account for more than one third of all homeowner liability losses that are filed with insurance companies.
-This equates to insurance companies nationwide paying out $483,700,000 each year!
+Dog bite claims account for more than one third of all homeowner liability losses that are filed with insurance companies.
 This fact alone is what makes insurance companies hesitant to write certain breeds of dogs.

 Which breeds are typically on an insurance company's "dog list"?